dj-io/basics-of-go/what-is-go/README.md

           - It covers nearly 100% of the language as go is pretty small compared to other languages
 </details>

-## Philosophy & Tools
+## Philosophy and Tools

 ### Who is using Go?

 <img src="../assets/who-is-using-go.png" />

 <details>
   <summary>Learn More..</summary>

   - *Use cases*
     - Companies are using go for backend development (micro-services, web services etc.)
       - Companies are moving individual parts of the stack to go
       - Companies start most new projects using go
 </details>

 ### Values and Philosophy